-Your landing pages look great, but they aren’t performing like you need them to be.
-Their bounce rate is high, time spent on page is low, and your leads keep dwindling.
+You’re ready to build a new landing page, but you’re tired of doing the same ol’ thing.
+Your landing pages look great, but they aren’t performing like you need them to, so you know something needs to change.
+Your bounce rate is high, time spent on page is low, and your leads keep dwindling.

-Whether you’re a marketer or a business owner, you’re reading this blog post because you want to achieve higher conversions.
+Whether you’re a marketer or a business owner, you’re reading this blog post because you want to achieve higher conversions with content marketing.
 The solution comes in the form of extensive conversion rate optimization (CRO) through the use of visual content.
-With CRO, your business not only becomes more profitable but your marketing tactics become more scalable, meaning you can use a single marketing asset for multiple purposes.
+With CRO, your business not only becomes more profitable but your marketing tactics become more scalable as well, meaning you can use a single marketing asset for multiple purposes.

 Why do people like visuals so much?
-It all ties back into the wiring of our brains.
-Some research indicates that our brains process images 60,000 faster than they do text.
+It all ties back into our brains’ wiring.
+Our brains process images 60,000 faster than they do text.

 First things first, though, let’s make sure you have a good understanding of what a conversion rate is as well as CRO.